3141592/yolo-from-scratch/README.md

 ## Details from You Only Look Once: Unified, Real-Time Object Detection
 - We normalize the bounding box width and height by the image width and height so that they fall between 0 and 1.
 - We parametrize the bounding box x and y coordinates to be offsets of a particular grid cell location so they are also bounded between 0 and 1.
-- We use a linear activation function for the final layer and all other layers use the following leaky rectified linear activation.
+- DONE We use a linear activation function for the final layer and all other layers use the following leaky rectified linear activation.
-- We optimize for sum-squared error in the output of our model.
+- DONE We optimize for sum-squared error in the output of our model.
-- We increase the loss from bounding box coordinate predictions and decrease the loss from confi-dence predictions for boxes that don’t contain objects.
+- We increase the loss from bounding box coordinate predictions and decrease the loss from confidence predictions for boxes that don’t contain objects.
   - We use two parameters, λ<sub>coord</sub> and λ<sub>noobj</sub> to accomplish this.
   - We set λ<sub>coord</sub> = 5 and λ<sub>noobj</sub> = .5.
 - Sum-squared error also equally weights errors in large boxes and small boxes.
 Our error metric should reflect that small deviations in large boxes matter less than in small